|heninen.net||Suomi | Русский|

 As a result of the Winter War the most of the territory of Korpiselkä was moved to Soviet Union.
 When Finland in July 1941 regained the Tolvajärvi area, the monument was found lying on the ground.
 In early August, the monument was already returned to its place.

-In 1944 the monument to the Rune Singers was left to the USSR again.
+In 1944 the monument to the Rune Singers was left for the USSR again.
 Later it was transferred from the annexed territories to the East-Karelia, converted into Soviet monument and no later than 1963 unveiled on the common grave of the Soviet soldiers in Veshkelitsa Village.

 In summer 1986, a copy of the Memorial to the Rune Singers was unveiled in Hoilola (Tuupovaara Commune, Finland).
 The inscription on the new monument says: